-- 1.1 This screening report is used to determine whether or not the contents of the submission version of the East Langton Neighbourhood Review Plan as submitted in November 2021 requires a Strategic Environmental Assessment (SEA) in accordance with the European Directive 2001/42/EC and associated Environmental Assessment of Plans and Programmes Regulations 2004. - 1.2 The purpose of the East Langton Neighbourhood Plan review is ensure that a number of important legislative changes which impact upon the neighbourhood planning process are taken into account. - 1.3 The new Harborough Local Plan has been adopted (April 2019) and the UK has left the EU.
-Meanwhile, Planning Practice Guidance in relation to neighbourhood planning was updated in the summer of 2019 and updates to the National Planning Policy Framework (NPPF) have taken place in both 2018 and 2019. - 1.4 These changes to the NPPF have strengthened the range of powers that Neighbourhood Plans have where they undertake residential site allocations. - 1.5 The East Langton Neighbourhood Plan Review makes the following changes: - 4: How the Plan was prepared This section has been updated to include the consultation arrangements for the Review process in light of the Coronavirus Pandemic and 7: Meeting the requirement for sustainable development this has been updated to describe the addition of site allocations and the settlement boundaries in the Review version.
+- 1.5 The purpose of the East Langton Neighbourhood Plan review is ensure that a number of important legislative changes which impact upon the neighbourhood planning process are taken into account. - 1.6 The new Harborough Local Plan has been adopted (April 2019) and the UK has left the EU.
+Meanwhile, Planning Practice Guidance in relation to neighbourhood planning was updated in the summer of 2019 and updates to the National Planning Policy Framework (NPPF) have taken place in both 2018 and 2019. - 1.7 These changes to the NPPF have strengthened the range of powers that Neighbourhood Plans have where they undertake residential site allocations. - 1.8 The East Langton Neighbourhood Plan Review makes the following changes: - 4: How the Plan was prepared This section has been updated to include the consultation arrangements for the Review process in light of the Coronavirus Pandemic and 7: Meeting the requirement for sustainable development this has been updated to describe the addition of site allocations and the settlement boundaries in the Review version.